Recurrent cancer

 Recurrent cancer is any form of cancer that has returned or recurred when a fraction of primary tumor cells evade the effects of treatment and survive in small spaces that are undetectable by diagnostic tests.
-The initial tumor may become the site of cancer's return or it may spread to another part of the body.
-These surviving cells accumulate various genetic changes over time, eventually producing a new tumor cell.
-It can take up to weeks, months, or even years for cancer to return.
-Following surgery and/or chemotherapy or radiotherapy, certain tumor cells may persist and develop resistance to treatment and eventually develop into new tumors.
-The rate of cancer recurrence is determined by many factors, including age, sex, cancer type, treatment duration, stage of advancement, grade of original tumor, and cancer-specific risk factors.
 If recurrent cancer has already moved to other body parts or has developed chemo-resistance then it may be more aggressive than original cancer.
 In general, the severity of cancer increases with a shorter duration of time between initial treatment and its return.